 10% - Upon signing of the agreement between the Consultant and The T&T Chamber and delivery of the Initial Prospect listing.

-50%- Upon execution of the completion of B2B meeting coordination ( a minimum of meetings.
+50%- Upon execution of the completion of B2B meeting coordination ( a minimum of 40 meetings).

 40% - Upon submission of a Final Report providing a comprehensive overview of the Mission, all B2B meetings confirmed, cancelled and/or postponed including lead classification and opportunities identified and a contact listing.